KPBS/py3-pmp-wrapper/README.md

 {ALL-The_Data ...}
 ```

-To see more examples and learn more about how to use the `Client` and `NavigableDoc` objects, consult the documentation (LINK).
+To see more examples and learn more about how to use the `Client` and `NavigableDoc` objects, consult the [documentation](http://api.kpbs.org/media/docs/py3-pmp-wrapper/docs/).

 ## Lower Level requests of PMP API